khaleej-vacc/documentation-site/docs/Pilot Briefings/Bahrain International Airport (OBBI)/Arrivals.md

 - When asked to **monitor** the next frequency, simply tune the frequency and wait for further instructions.
 No transmission is required from your end.
 - Do not increase your speed, or descend below your assigned altitude/level without prior approval from ATC.
 - Pilots shall be aware that runway **30L/12R** is **permanently closed**.
+- When a controller asks you to contact them you should do so immediately.